Pylons/pyramid/docs/glossary.rst

      A list of element "left over" after the :term:`router` has performed a successful traversal to a view.
 The subpath is a sequence of strings, e.g. ``['left', 'over', 'names']``.
-Within BFG applications that use URL dispatch rather than traversal, you can use ``*subpath`` in the route pattern to influence the subpath.
+Within Pyramid applications that use URL dispatch rather than traversal, you can use ``*subpath`` in the route pattern to influence the subpath.
 See :ref:`star_subpath` for more information.